 - 2 pounds new red potatoes, unpeeled, halved if large

-- 8 ears fresh corn, shucked and broken in half
+- 8 ears fresh sweet corn, shucked and broken in half

 - 6 lobster tails, uncooked (frozen is OK)

-- Fill a 6 quart stockpot with 4 1/2 quarts of water.
-Squeeze lemons into water and add rinds.
+- Fill a 6-quart stockpot with 4 1/2 quarts of water.
+Squeeze the juice of lemon halves into water and add rinds.
 Add bay leaves, seasoning, garlic, onions, chilies, 1 1/2 teaspoons of salt, and thyme.

-- Bring water to boil.
+- Bring water to a rolling boil on high heat.
 Reduce heat, and simmer 10 minutes.

 - Add potatoes and simmer 12 minutes.